Montgomery AIDS Outreach, Inc., D.B.A. Medical Advocacy & Outreach (MAO)

+Montgomery AIDS Outreach, Inc., D.B.A.
+Medical Advocacy & Outreach (MAO)

 2017 marked 30 years of compassion and care for MAO.
 In recognition of the evolving nature of the MAO model, the organization rebranded itself as Medical Advocacy & Outreach (MAO) in January of 2017.
 The organization born out of the hearts of those Montgomery residents, now serves all of South Alabama.
 In fact, today, MAO is the largest organization of its kind in South Alabama.

 MAO’s evolution has mirrored the changes in the HIV/AIDS landscape.
 In June of 2017, MAO opened the doors on two new service divisions, the Copeland Care Pharmacy and the MAO Dental Clinic.
 A new MAO Wellness Center will be in operation by 2019.
 As of 2018, PrEP treatment services are already being provided from the new Wellness Center site.
 Ultimately, the MAO Wellness Center will expand services to the public at large including: PrEP and Hepatitis C treatments, non-HIV-related STDs/STIs, specialized care for women, and the LGBTQ+ community.
-Also by the end of 2017, residents in extreme South Western Alabama communities will benefit from increased convenience when MAO opens the doors to a third Copeland Care Clinic site in Atmore, Alabama.
+Also, before the end of 2018, residents in extreme South Western Alabama communities will benefit from increased convenience when MAO unveils full services at its third Copeland Care Clinic site in Atmore, Alabama.
 Routine clinical exams, community education, and HIV testing are already accessible at the new location.

 Since MAO’s founding, thousands have gained access to confidential testing.
 People living with HIV and related illnesses in South Alabama are now living healthy, productive lives while managing their HIV.